strubrina/Richtax/README.md

 Further information about the app and documentation can be found on the web pages when running the app.

-## Starting the App
+## Starting the App (on Windows)

 1. If you do not have Python installed, please download [Python 3.9.11](https://www.python.org/downloads/release/python-3911/) or a later version.
 If you are a Python beginner or have downloaded it the first time, don't forget to add the PATH to the environment variables.

 2. Download the Richtax Code from GitHub, unzip it and store it on your computer.

-3. Open your terminal and check if Python was installed properly by entering `python --version` (The version of your Python distribution should be displayed now.)
+3. Open your terminal/shell and check if Python was installed properly by entering `py --version` (The version of your Python distribution should be displayed now.)

 4. Navigate to the folder where you have stored the app (for example: C:/Users/alex/Documents/richtax-main)